Toyota HiAce: China

 The HiAce (H100) also remains popular in China, where it is still produced by several Chinese vehicle manufacturers such as Jinbei Motors as the Jinbei Haise since 1991, King Long Motors since 1995 as the Golden Dragon XML6532, and the Foton View C1 since 2000.
 These are exported to several markets, including Chile, and are also assembled in both Egypt (by Bavarian Auto Group) and Sri Lanka (as the Micro MPV J).
 Common engines found in Chinese HiAce variants are the 2.0 and 2.2-litre (491Q-ME) petrol engines and the 2.8-litre 4JB1 diesel engine.
 A Chinese variant of the 2.4 L 2RZ-E engine is also available known as the 4RB2.

 Other petrol engines such as the V19 (2 litre), 4G20C (2 litre) and the 4G22 (2.2 litre), as well as 2.5 and 2.7-litre diesel engines, have also been available in China.
-As of 2019, the 2006 variant of the Jinbei Haise is still available for purchase with the 4G20, 4G21 and V19 petrol engines available as standard.
+As of 2019, the 2006 variant of the Jinbei Haise was still available for purchase with the 4G20, 4G21 and V19 petrol engines available as standard.
+In 2025, the Jinbei Haise was given an engine update with the 2 litre 1TZS four cylinder engine available as standard with the 5 speed manual transmission.
+It was sold as the Express King Short Axle Cargo, Express King Long Axle Cargo, and Express King Deluxe 10-seater.
+An electric version is also available as part of their New Energy series debuting alongside its Haise King counterpart.

-Since its introduction, the Jinbei HiAce has spanned over six generations in which five of those were facelifts with the first occurring in 1999, two separate ones in 2002, the third in 2006, and the fourth and most recent in 2008.
+Since its introduction, the Jinbei HiAce has spanned over six generations in which five of those were facelifts with the first occurring in 1999, two separate ones in 2002, the third in 2006 which remains the popular version to date under Jinbei, and the fourth and most recent in 2008 which was later discontinued.